 Hutan thoroughly studies and monitors the Kinabatangan’s biodiversity to better understand anthropogenic impacts and inform environmental conservation planning and management.
 These findings also guide Hutan stakeholders’ engagement to build greater synergies and develop new approaches for sustainable livelihoods compatible with biodiversity conservation.

 World Land Trust (WLT) met Hutan while on a site visit to Borneo to assess the feasibility of working with another Bornean partner, LEAP Spiral.
 WLT and both Malaysian organisations formed partnerships as a result.

-HUTAN now works in partnership with LEAP Spiral and WLT to create wildlife corridors in the Kinabatangan floodplain.
-The aim is to retain continuous habitat for Orangutans and other wildlife, where forests are being devastated by the worldwide demand for palm oil.
+HUTAN now works in partnership with WLT to create wildlife corridors in the Kinabatangan floodplain, through reforestation and land purchase.
+The aim is to retain continuous habitat for orangutans and other wildlife.

-As part of our Keepers of the Wild programme, WLT also funds a reserve ranger with HUTAN.
+As part of our Keepers of the Wild programme, WLT also funds a Wildlife Warden with Hutan.

 Since 1998, Hutan has developed a holistic approach to conservation, combining scientific research, habitat protection and restoration, capacity building and community outreach.

 Today, with a hundred staff from the local Sungai community, Hutan empowers the local community to manage and protect wildlife and other natural resources in the Kinabatangan.

 We work in close partnership with a wide range of partners – including Sabah government agencies and oil palm plantations – to develop innovative solutions for a more harmonious coexistence between wildlife and people.